microsoft/PowerToys/src/modules/interface/README.md

 // More settings
 ...

     // Add a custom action property.
-When using this settings type, the "call_custom_action()" method should be overriden as well. settings.add_custom_action(
+When using this settings type, the "call_custom_action()" method should be overridden as well. settings.add_custom_action(
       L"test_custom_action", // action name.
       L"This is what a CustomAction property looks like", // label above the field.